axolotl0-0/GEOL0069Assignment4/README.md

 ## Gaussian Mixture Models (GMM)
 Gaussian Mixture Models (GMM) are a probabilistic model for representing normally distributed subpopulations within an overall population.
 The model assumes that the data is generated from a mixture of several Gaussian distributions, each with its own mean and variance {cite}reynolds2009gaussian, mclachlan2004finite.
 GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions through the combination of simpler ones.

+# Notebook Roadmap

 # References
+[1] Pattern recognition and machine learning.
+Christopher M. Bishop.
+2006.

+[2] SOME METHODS FOR CLASSIFICATION AND ANALYSIS OF MULTIVARIATE OBSERVATIONS.
+J. MACQUEEN.
+1967

 Alfred Wegener Institute (AWI) Physical Waveform Alignment https://gitlab.awi.de/siteo/aligned-waveform-generator